Cornish Game Hen Recipe with Orange, Rosemary, and Sherry

 Raise your hand if you eat ham every single Easter.
 I bet a lot of you are raising your hands.
 As much as I love ham (especially this five ingredient slow cooker maple dijon ham), I think there comes a time for mixing it up a little.

-If you’re intimidated by the thought of preparing a Cornish hen, don’t be!
+- Approachable: If you’re intimidated by the thought of preparing a Cornish hen, don’t be!
 It’s really simple.
 If you can cook chicken, you can cook Cornish game hen.

-How to Make this Cornish Game Hen:
+How to Make this Cornish Game Hen

 This recipe looks super impressive but in reality is quite easy to make.
 Those are my favorite kind of recipes.
 As always, scroll down for the complete and printable recipe card.

-- Give the Cornish hens a little massage with olive oil.
+Prep the Cornish hens.
+First, remove the giblets.
+If you like giblets, you could make giblet gravy or a homemade stock.
+Give the Cornish hens a little massage with olive oil.
 That helps them get crispy beautiful brown skin.
 Season them, inside and out, with salt and pepper.
 Put them into a roasting pan large enough to accommodate the hens side by side.

-- Start with a high temperature to get the Cornish hens going and to caramelize the onions and the oranges.
-Then, reduce the temperature and add the sherry, chicken broth, and mustard to the pan to keep the hens moist, and to add terrific flavor during the remainder of the cooking time.
+Reduce oven temperature.
+Turn the oven down to 350°F, and add the sherry, chicken broth, and mustard to the pan to keep the hens moist, and to add terrific flavor during the remainder of the cooking time.
+Baste every 10 to 15 minutes to bathe the hens in the great flavor of the broth and to keep them from drying out.

-Serving tips:
+Serving tips

 Ingredients